 In Bayesian statistics we summarise the state of knowledge about unknown variables using a probability distribution.
-The prior distribution specifies the state of knowledge about an unknown parameter vector $\theta$ prior to the current experiment; again a generative model $f(\mathbf{x}|\theta)$ then describes the distribution of the data given a particular value for this parameter and combining these according to the standard probability calculus gives rise to the celebrate Bayes rule:
+The prior distribution specifies the state of knowledge about an unknown parameter vector $\theta$ prior to the current experiment; again a generative model $f(\boldsymbol{x} \mid \theta)$ then describes the distribution of the data given a particular value for this parameter.
+Combining these according to the standard probability calculus gives rise to the celebrated Bayes rule: